-Family Discovery Workshops this Fall!
+Sunday Family Discovery Workshops

 Sunday Afternoon Informal Guided Tours

 The Museum is open on Sunday afternoons for visits by individuals or families.
-Every Sunday there is an informal bilingual introduction to the museum's dinosaur collection — including the new Triceratops skull (collected under permit from the Royal Saskatchewan Museum), the Gorgosaurus, Dromaeosaurus, and the link between dinosaurs and birds.
+Every Sunday there is an informal bilingual introduction to the museum's dinosaur collection — including the Triceratops horridus skull (collected under permit from the Royal Saskatchewan Museum), the Gorgosaurus, Dromaeosaurus, and the link between dinosaurs and birds.
 These presentations are given by Dinoman, aka Bruno Paul Stenson.
 He is in the Dawson Gallery on the second floor of the Museum every Sunday between 13h and 17h.

 No reservations necessary.
 Everyone welcome.